listenToRipley/learn_docker/deployment-01-starting-setup/README.md

 This with setup once you are connected, (you can use the same ssh -i connect command to reconnect it your connection becomes broken.)

+you just need to rebuild and then in the ec2 sudo docker stop container_name

+sudo docker pull

+then restart
+sudo docker run -d --rm -p 80:80 node-dep-example